tfgg/yournextmep/_candidates/eu2014/libdem/linda-jack.md

 person: linda-jack
 region: eastern
 party: libdem
-title: Eastern - Liberal Democrats - Linda Jack
+title: Linda Jack is running for MEP in Eastern for the Liberal Democrats
 incumbent: false
 ---